gio3k/odin3tools/EDL.md

 You can reboot your device with `edl.exe /z` (or by holding the power button)

 ## Troubleshooting
-Your device might seem to not respond to anything (including the power button) and sometimes the USB connection stops working (so unplugging / replugging the USB won't work)
+Your device might seem to be completely unresponsive, with the power button doing nothing.
+If you unplug the device, it might also stop responding to USB after replugging (this is just an EDL bug it seems)

-If this is happening, hold **all three top buttons**: Volume Up, Volume Down and Power for a minute or so
+If this is happening, hold **all three top buttons**: Volume Up, Volume Down and Power.
+Do this for a minute (or until the device vibrates)

 If this doesn't work, give the device a few minutes and try again.
 This usually works for me - if nothing works you could try unplugging the battery (luckily the Odin 3 is pretty easy to open)